fedora-infra/fedocal/doc/usage.rst

   the date in a calendar.
 Otherwise, you will have to provide the date using the format: ``yyyy-mm-dd``.

 - ``meeting start time``: the time at which the meeting starts.
-At the moment you are only proposed with full hour times, we are working on allowing the half-hours.
+It can be any time although the calendar will only displays half-hour time slots.
+  It should be of the format: ``HH:MM``.

-- ``meeting start time``: the time at which the meeting stops.
-At the moment you are only proposed with full hour times, we are working on allowing the half-hours.
+- ``meeting stop time``: the time at which the meeting stops.
+It can be any time although the calendar will only displays half-hour time slots.
+  It should be of the format: ``HH:MM``.

 - ``co-manager``: by default the person creating the meeting is the manager of the meeting.
 However, sometime you want to allow someone else to manage